Jaws

 Review

 JAWS is one of my favourite Spielberg movies, and I enjoyed it.
 It's for anyone who wants to see an excellent classic ocean thriller like JAWS.
 It launched three sequels, Jaws 2, 3, and the infamous Jaws: The Revenge.
 Yet none are scarier than the original, nor had Spielberg, who was by no means involved in making any of these films.
 WARNING!
-Due to the intense scenes, this film is unsuitable for young children.
+Due to its intense scenes, this film is unsuitable for young children.

 Star rating: (5/5) Best Movie Ever